FFmpeg/FFV1/ffv1.md

 RFC:Q_{i}[a − b] = Table_{i}[(a − b)&255]
 RFC:```

-## Colorspace
+## Color space

-FFV1 supports two colorspaces: YCbCr and JPEG2000-RCT.
-Both colorspaces allow an optional Alpha plane that can be used to code transparency data.
+FFV1 supports two color spaces: YCbCr and JPEG2000-RCT.
+Both color spaces allow an optional Alpha plane that can be used to code transparency data.

 ### YCbCr

-In YCbCr colorspace, the Cb and Cr planes are optional, but if used then MUST be used together.
+In YCbCr color space, the Cb and Cr planes are optional, but if used then MUST be used together.
 Omitting the Cb and Cr planes codes the frames in grayscale without color data.
 An FFV1 frame using YCbCr MUST use one of the following arrangements:

 - Y
 - Y, Alpha
 - Y, Cb, Cr
 - Y, Cb, Cr, Alpha

-When FFV1 uses the YCbCr colorspace, the Y plane MUST be coded first.
+When FFV1 uses the YCbCr color space, the Y plane MUST be coded first.
 If the Cb and Cr planes are used then they MUST be coded after the Y plane.
 If an Alpha (transparency) plane is used, then it MUST be coded last.

 ### JPEG2000-RCT

-JPEG2000-RCT is a Reversible Color Transform that codes RGB (red, green, blue) planes losslessly in a modified YCbCr colorspace.
+JPEG2000-RCT is a Reversible Color Transform that codes RGB (red, green, blue) planes losslessly in a modified YCbCr color space.
 Reversible conversions between YCbCr and RGB use the following formulae.

 PDF:$$Cb=b-g$$
 RFC:```